robert-hh/Shared-Stuff/README.md

 - wm_w600_lfs_threading.fls: Firmware for the W60x chip with threading
 - wm_w600_FAT.fls: Firmware for the W60x chip without threading
 - wm_w600_FAT_threading.fls: Firmware for the W60x chip with threading
+- samd_firmware: Firmware for a couple of SAMD21 and SAMD51 boards.

 Some Pycom tarballs: